 Department of Philosophy

 The truth is, some of the blame lies with me: lack of commitment, professional ambition, a desire to be praised by others—none of which are things to be particularly proud of—slowly lead me to lose focus on the process.
 However, while I am perfectly willing to pillory myself in this regard, another truth is that the climate at LMU is, perhaps, particularly poisonous to something like slow hours.
-This is because the university has, increasingly, become captive of a corporate model for education.
+This is because the university has increasingly become captive—indeed, an active enabler—of a corporate model for education.

-Few people talk about ideas unrelated to their own work—that is, unrelated to productivity.
+I find few people talk about ideas unrelated to their own work—that is, unrelated to productivity.
 Pub Night at the Library, Friday Faculty Colloquia, talks sponsored by the Center for Ignatian Spirituality, and other opportunities to expand one’s intellectual horizons are, notoriously, attended by more staff members than faculty members.
-Pace Descartes, not much thinking of worth—including slow, idle, absentminded thinking—gets done in the solitude of a stove-heated room.
-And, when it does, it is because one retreats to that room after enlivening engagement with others.
+Pace Descartes, not all thinking of worth gets done in the solitude of a stove-heated room.
+And, when it does, it is because one retreats to that room after enlivening engagement with others or with the world.
 Generally speaking, a vibrant intellectual life requires a vibrant intellectual community.
 Sure, we all need time alone—I need more than most—but without others to engage and challenge and be challenged by, much of our “thinking” is, as William James reminds us, merely “rearranging our prejudices.”

 The faculty often criticizes the student body for lacking an intellectual community, but it hardly offers itself as an alternative model.
 We need to make intellectual community a priority if we want LMU to be something more than employer, and our positions here something more than a mere job.
 So in addition to—and in support of—slow hours, I’d like to see faculty challenge themselves to become involved in the intellectual life of the campus, and particularly in the intellectual life of the campus insofar as it does not relate to their own sub-field or research interests.
 The result of such involvement would be a community in which we were happy to chat with other intelligent, educated, interesting people, and in which slow hours would be that much more attractive.